-- Customize your profile with your City approved graphic. - Join the teleconference as a Panelist by clicking on the Zoom invite link. - Sign on to webinar 15 minutes early to ensure your speakers and mic work.
-A technical roll call will be performed. - Do not share your link with other Panelists or members of the community. - The Zoom link on the Agenda, Community Participation Guide and AC-OCAP website is for Attendees only. - Panelists must raise hand and be recognized by the Chair.
-Staff will unmute Panelist to speak.
-If a Panelist muted their mic, they need to accept the unmute prompt before they are unmuted.
+Join the teleconference as a Panelist by clicking the link provided on your Zoom invite.

+The Zoom link on the Agenda, Community Participation Guide and AC-OCAP website is for Attendees only.

+Sign on to the webinar 10 minutes before the start of the Teleconference to perform technical roll call.

+Panelists must raise hand and be recognized by the Chair to speak.
+Host will unmute Panelist to speak.
+If a Panelist has muted their mic, they will need to accept the unmute prompt before being unmuted.
-https://support.zoom.us/hc/en-us/articles/205566129-Raising-your-hand-In-a-webinar